 When to seek help:

-If it feels like your efforts have little or no effect, if the aggression is regular rather than occasional, if the child’s conduct alienates friends or poses a danger to themselves or others, seek the help of a child psychologist.
+If it feels like your efforts have little or no effect, if the aggression and hitting is regular rather than occasional, if the child’s conduct alienates friends or poses a danger to themselves or others, seek the help of a child psychologist.